-Visit the Bridge on the River Kwai, part of the infamous Death Railway which was bombed by the Allies during WWII and has since been rebuilt.
+Visit the Bridge on the River Kwai, part of the infamous Death Railway which was bombed by the Allies during World War II and has since been rebuilt.
 You also visit the nearby war cemetery.
-It is estimated that over 16,000 POWs died while building the Death Railway to Burma (Myanmar), of which the bridge was only a small part.
-From here you will take the train to Tham Kra Sae station which will include crossing the bridge over the River Kwai and also the Tha Kilen viaduct.
+It is estimated that over 16,000 POWs died while building the Death Railway to Myanmar, of which the bridge was only a small part.
+From here you will take the train to Tham Kra Sae station which will include crossing the Bridge on the River Kwai and also the Tha Kilen viaduct.

 On arrival you stop for some lunch at a local restaurant before continuing to Hell Fire Pass, 50 miles (80 kilometres) northwest of Kanchanaburi.
 This was the name given by the prisoners to the largest of a series of mountain cuttings through soil and rock, which were accomplished with minimal equipment.